 Skip the Azores altogether

 On top of that, it’s also started serving Funchal in Madeira direct from New York and Toronto.
-(That’s another Portuguese Atlantic island that I would highly recommend.)
-It’s launched direct New York-Porto flights on the Portugal mainland.
-And it also now flies to Praia in Cape Verde too, selling tickets from Boston and London to the African island nation.
+(That’s another Portuguese Atlantic island that I’d highly recommend.)
+For mainland Portugal destinations like Porto, the airline connects through its Azores hub.
+And it also now flies to Praia in Cape Verde too, selling tickets from Boston to the African island nation.

 The fleet

-Tip: The one exception to this mix is the Oakland-Terceira flight that Azores often runs during the summer.
-Because of range limitations that flight is operated by an A330 wide-body belonging to Plus Ultra, so the onboard product will be different to the rest of the Azores offering.
+Tip: The one exception to this mix is certain North American routes to Terceira that Azores often runs during the summer.
+Because of range limitations, Plus Ultra operates these flights with an A330 wide-body, which offers a two-class configuration (Executive and Economy), so the onboard product will be different from the rest of the Azores offering.

 Incredible transatlantic fares

 If you’re heading to the Azores it’s a no-brainer to take Azores Airlines in many cases because they offer the vast majority of service to and from the islands.
 But the other reason to fly Azores Airlines is the frequently very compelling premium fares they offer between points in Europe and North America.
-If the price is right and you have a little extra time, I do think this can be a great value.
-Added bonus if you can stop for at least a night or two in these incredible islands.
+If the price is right and you have a little extra time, this can be great value, especially if you stop for a night or two on the islands.

-Fun fact: did you know that some of the Azores are actually technically located in North America?
-That’s because it lies on the North American tectonic plate.
-So I reckon this is where you can find the shortest flight in the world between Europe and North America, technically – flying from Horta to Flores.
+Fun fact: Did you know that some of the Azores are technically located in North America?
+That’s because the islands lie on the North American tectonic plate.
+So I reckon this is where you can find the shortest flight in the world between Europe and North America, technically, flying from Horta to Flores.

 Navigating the fare types

-Azores Airlines has six different fare types on offer and although they’ve color-coded them it can be pretty difficult to figure them out, especially if you’re on a longer itinerary that involves a mix of cabins and interline partners.
-On my last flight with them, there was quite a bit of confusion about which level of priority I could actually board with despite having purchased a business class ticket.
+Azores Airlines has six different fare types on offer (SIMPLE, BASIC, FLEX, and TOP in economy, plus LIGHT and PLUS in Comfort Class) and although they’ve color-coded them it can be pretty difficult to figure them out, especially if you’re on a longer itinerary that involves a mix of cabins and interline partners.
+On my last flight with them, there was a lot of confusion about which level of priority I could actually board with despite having purchased a business class ticket.
 In the end, the gate agent simply shrugged and let me through.
 So take a close look at this before you head to the airport, so that you know what you’re entitled to.

 Loyalty program

 SATA Imagine is the loyalty program of Azores Airlines and SATA, and unless you are traveling very often to the Azores or plan on moving there, I wouldn’t bother signing up.
-Attaining elite status with the program will get you some added priority and perks like a few extra bonus miles, but overall they are not too compelling.
+Attaining elite status with the program (Silversky or Goldsky tiers) will get you some added priority benefits like priority boarding, priority baggage delivery (Goldsky), and waitlist priority, plus bonus miles (20% for Silversky, 30% for Goldsky on eligible fares), but overall they are not too compelling.
 Better to credit your Azores Airlines flight to TAP Portugal’s program, which will have better usability on a much wider range of partners.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.